 I Googled it (oh no!) and of course Google told me I had an abdominal aortic aneurysm.
 I knew that was really unlikely since I’d just been lying down watching telly, but what if it wasn’t?

 I knew I should just keep breathing, but what if I was dying and I’d never see my mum or dad again?
 I could feel myself getting really tired and the energy (or air?) dwindling away out of my body.

 I thought I better get an Uber to the hospital.
 I don’t even remember leaving the flat, the next thing I know is I’m in A&E and the girl at the desk doesn’t understand I’m dying.
 By now my legs have been numb for so long I’m sure they’ll be removed.
 I’ve watched a lot of Grey’s Anatomy.

 “I’m dying, right now”, I tell the girl.

 “I’m not sure you are”, she says.

-I feel like pulling her shoulders through the little hole in the glass partition between us and demanding how she would even know.
-I just ask her politely instead.
+I felt like pulling her shoulders through the little hole in the glass partition between us and demanding how she would even know.
+I just asked her politely instead.

 “You’re walking and talking right now, I think you will make it”, she says, unconvincingly.